Individual electoral registration

 Depending on the circumstances, the use by an organisation of an older version of the register may raise issues in relation to the processing of personal data, giving rise to a risk of a breach of the provisions of the Data Protection Act 1998.
 Such processing might be unfair and might not accord with the expectations of individuals.

-If you have concerns about an instance where an organisation is using your details from an older version of the register, please tell us about it.
+If you have complaints about an instance where an organisation is using your details from an older version of the register, please tell us about it.